 Option 1) If it is a connection where few slaves have to be connected, the following connection scheme is used:

-An additional SS (Slave Select) line is required for each slave device connected, to select the device with which communication have to be made.
+An additional SS (Slave Select) line is required for each slave device connected, to select the device with which communication has to be made.

 On the other hand, in this configuration the information must reach all the slaves so that the communication is terminated, that is why, in general, the bus response speed is lower than in the first configuration.

 Every Industrial Shields programmable logic controller has the SO, SI and SCK pins.
-Check the User Manual of your industrial PLC version to see where this pins are located.
-Also check the Pinout chapter of the User Manual to see how many pins can be used as SS (Slave Select).
+Check the User Manual of your industrial PLC version to see where these pins are located.
+Also, check the Pinout chapter of the User Manual to see how many pins can be used as SS (Slave Select).
 Here you have the M-Duino 21+ PLC controller example: